-For official Hinsdale County OHV rule and regulations please go to: http://hinsdalecountysheriff.com/Laws___Regulations.php
+For official Hinsdale County OHV rule and regulations, please contact the Lake City Chamber of Commerce at 970-944-2527.

 Points of Interest

-- Sherman Overlook: Get a bird’s eye view of the once bustling city that serviced the profitable Black Wonder Mine.
-Also keep an eye out for big horn sheep, as they are known to frequent the rocks around the overlook.
+Get a bird’s eye view of the once bustling city that serviced the profitable Black Wonder Mine.
+Also keep an eye out for bighorn sheep, as they are known to frequent the rocks around the overlook.

-- Burrows Park: In a space of a few miles, at least 6 towns once existed here during the height of mining in the San Juans.
+In a space of a few miles, at least six towns once existed here during the height of mining in the San Juans.
 Historic buildings at the trailheads of Handies, Redcloud and Sunshine Peaks have been restored.

-- Animas Forks: Animas translates to spirit or ghost and visitors will sense the spirits of the old miners who worked this area in days gone by.
-This old mining town has a number of well preserved buildings and serves as a junction for several four wheel drive roads.
+Animas translates to spirit or ghost and visitors will sense the spirits of the old miners who worked this area in days gone by.
+This old mining town has a number of well preserved buildings and serves as a junction for several four-wheel drive roads.

-- Nellie Creek: This steep, rugged four wheel drive road passes a beautiful 2-tier waterfall as it leads to the trailhead for Uncompahgre Peak.
+This steep, rugged four-wheel drive road passes a beautiful 2-tier waterfall as it leads to the trailhead for Uncompahgre Peak.

-- Ute Ulay Mine and Mill: A number of original mine and mill buildings remain at this site, which also includes informational signs and a picturesque view of Henson Creek.
+A number of original mines and mill buildings remain at this site, which also includes informational signs and a picturesque view of Henson Creek.
 Power for the mine was supplied by a 118 foot high dam on Henson Creek below the town.

 Passes of the Alpine Loop

-Portions of this road are not paved and require a four wheel drive, high clearance vehicle.
+Portions of this road are not paved and require a four-wheel drive, high clearance vehicle.
 The Alpine Loop has narrow twists and blind curves.
+Please follow these courtesy rules:

 - Stay on designated roads.